Engineering is a broad field of study, which combines the application of maths and science to design, build and test structures.

 It will teach you the underlying principles of engineering and equip you with the skills to thrive on a variety of engineering degrees.

 As the diploma is a home-study programme, you will have the freedom to study at your own pace, around your commitments.
-This means that you could complete your studies and be ready to apply for university in as little as 6 months.
+This means that you could complete your studies and be ready to apply for university within a year.

 Traditional A Level programmes take up 2 years to complete.
 So, your Access to HE Diploma if the ideal solution for you if you want to start your engineering training as quickly as possible without going back to school.